toddcooke/summaries/README.md

 - Strangler pattern - Facade allows old system to be slowly replaced

 Software Design Patterns
-- Factory Method - A method creates a new object without directly instantiating
+- Factory Method - Get instance of a class by calling a method rather than using `new SomeClass()`
 - Singleton - A class with one instance that can be accessed globally

 Software Design Principles